sergioisidoro/mokkielama/basics/energy/FIREWOOD.md

 not always an easy balance to achieve.

 #### Too much air
-More air is usually good.
-It usually means accelerated combustion, faster fuel burn and more heat generation.
+More air is usually good and means accelerated combustion, faster fuel burn and more heat generation.
 In most stoves, fireplaces and bonfires increasing the amount of oxygen means opening air intakes, or spread logs apart to allow air circulation.

-However, if there is too much airflow, temperature will drop due to the passing cold air.
-Especially if the area is cold, like when you first arrive to the cottage on a cold day.
+However, if there is too much airflow, temperature will drop due to the passing cold air - Especially if the area is cold, like when you first arrive to the cottage on a cold day.
 The excess airflow will cool down the wood, and put out the fire, very much like blowing out a candle.

 #### Too much fuel
-Adding lots of wood makes sure there is enough fuel, and heat will likely be well kept within the logs.
-However this comes to the cost of having insufficient airflow.
+Adding lots of wood makes sure there is enough fuel, and heat will likely be well kept in between the logs.
+However this comes at the cost of having insufficient airflow.
 Too much fuel will likely result in insufficient oxygen for the combustion to be sustained.